albertopd/immo-eliza-analysis-red-pandas/results/Data Analysis.md

 ## How are variables correlated to each other?
 (Why?)

-#TODO: Find correlations between other variables.
+#TODO: (Alberto) Find correlations between other variables.
 Create new plots

 While the plot doesn’t directly show inter-variable correlations, we can infer that: